Magic: A Fantastic Comedy: Domestic reception

+Although he had publicly feuded with Chesterton, George Moore described the play as "practically perfect".

+Despite his tight friendship with Chesterton, Hilaire Belloc said the play worsened the longer it went on.

 Shaw wrote resounding praise for the play, more than any other critic.
-In 1916, writing in The New Statesman, Shaw called Chesterton "an artist of almost magical dexterity in language and casuistry".
+In 1916, writing for the New Statesman, Shaw called Chesterton "an artist of almost magical dexterity in language and casuistry".
 He finished his piece with a paragraph about Magic, writing:

 I shirk the theatre so lazily that I have lost the right to call myself a playgoer; but circumstances led to my seeing Magic performed several times and I enjoyed it more and more every time. [...]
 Mr. Chesterton is in the English tradition of Shakespear [sic] and Fielding and Scott and Dickens, in which you must grip your character so masterfully that you can play with it in the most extravagant fashion. [...]
 The Duke in Magic is much better than Micawber or Mrs. Wilfer, neither of whom can bear the footlights because, like piping bullfinches, they have only one tune, whilst the Duke sets everything in the universe to his ridiculous music.
 That is the Shakespearean touch.
 Is it grateful to ask for more?

-Patrick Braybrooke praised the play in his 1922 biography of Chesterton, calling the play "difficult" because it is difficult to discern what the authorial belief is.
+The English literary critic Patrick Braybrooke praised the play in his 1922 biography of Chesterton, calling the play "difficult" because it is hard to discern what the authorial belief is.
 He remarked that the conversations between the Smith and Grimthorpe were particularly good, serving as a critique of poor dialectic discourse and revelling in what is unknowable.
 Braybrooke also remarked that Magic is "undoubtedly a problem play" and that the nature of the play lends itself to the term comedy as much as it does tragedy.

 The Irish novelist and critic George Moore, with whom Chesterton had feuded intellectually, (Note: Chesterton dedicated a chapter in his book Heretics against some of Moore's beliefs called "The Moods of Mr. George Moore".) gave it a stellar review.
 Writing to Forster Bovill on 27 November 1913, Moore stated:

 I followed the comedy of Magic from the first line to the last with interest and appreciation, and I am not exaggerating when I say that I think of all modern plays I like it the best.
 Mr. Chesterton wished to express an idea and his construction and his dialogue are the best that he could have chosen for the expression of that idea; therefore, I look upon the play as practically perfect.